Client Policies

 2. Policy Statement

-1. Learning for Life supports a “Person-centred Approach” to the delivery of therapy services such that therapy may include inputs from Clients, families, friends and carers to make informed decisions about a Client’s health and wellbeing.
-Learning for Life also recognises and understands the central role of families in children’s lives and in turn supports a family-centred approach being included in the delivery of therapy services to children.
-Any reference in this Policy to a Person-centred Approach therefore also includes family-centred approach given Learning for Life’s services are provided to children.
+1. Learning for Life supports a "Person-centred Approach" to the delivery of therapy services such that therapy may include inputs from Clients, families, friends and carers to make informed decisions about a behaviour Client's health and wellbeing.
+Learning for Life also recognises and understands the central role of families in children's lives and in turn supports a family-centered approach being included in the delivery of therapy services to children.
+Any reference in this Policy to a Person-centered Approach therefore also includes family-centered approach given Learning for Life's services are provided to children.

 3. Learning for Life is committed to upholding the dignity and safeguarding the rights of the Client and the right to receive services in a manner which results in the least restriction of their rights and opportunities.

-4. Learning for Life shall engage employees and contractors have who the right skills and training to meet the standards prescribed by this Policy.
+4. Learning for Life shall engage staff who have the right skills and training to meet the standards prescribed by this Policy.

 3. Scope